erwinkramer/xnos/README.md

 🏃 Download the WSL compatible `tar.gz` at [NixOS-WSL](https://github.com/nix-community/NixOS-WSL/releases) to the root of the cloned repo.

-🏃 Install WSL (if not installed yet)
+🏃 Install WSL (if not installed yet):

 ```powershell
 wsl --install
 ```